with less-common features

 - In case of shrivelling surface, the persistent

 tube keeps its shape (Fig.3), thus appearing as mechanically

-- The apparent strength of the tube may be an illusion due to
+- The seeming strength of the tube is an illusion due to

 the weakness of the decaying tissue around.